Ritu Porna Chakma

-Ritu Porna Chakma (ঋতুপর্ণা চাকমা; Chakma: 𑄢𑄨𑄖𑄪𑄛𑄧𑄢𑄴𑄚 𑄌𑄇𑄴𑄟; born 30 December 2003) is a Bangladeshi professional footballer who plays as a winger or midfielder for the Bangladesh national team and Paro FC.
+Ritu Porna Chakma (ঋতুপর্ণা চাকমা; Chakma: 𑄢𑄨𑄖𑄪𑄛𑄧𑄢𑄴𑄚 𑄌𑄇𑄴𑄟; born 30 December 2003) is a Bangladeshi professional footballer who plays as a winger or midfielder for the Bangladesh national team and Ayeyawady.

 Early life

-Ritu Porna Chakma was born on 30 December 2003, in Kawkhali, Rangamati.
+Ritu Porna Chakma was born on 30 December 2003 in Kawkhali, Rangamati.
 She is of indigenous Chakma community.

 She studied at Mogachhari Government Primary School.
 At school, a teacher named Birsen Chakma introduced her to football.
 She started playing football in 2012 while attending primary school.
 In 2013, at the age of 10, she took part in the Bangamata Gold Cup Football tournament, representing her school.

 Ritu is the oldest among four sisters and one brother.
-After their father's and younger brother's death, her mother, Kala Sona Chakma and her sisters supported her.
+After the deaths of her father in 2015 and her younger brother in 2022, her mother, Kala Sona Chakma, and her sisters supported her.

 Club career

-In the 2023–24 season, Chakma joined Nasrin Sporting Club in the Bangladesh Women's Football League.
+In the 2023–24 season, Chakma joined Nasrin in the Bangladesh Women's Football League.

-In 2024, she was loaned to Bhutanese club Royal Thimphu College SC for the 2024–25 AFC Women's Champions League, scoring once in two preliminary stage appearances.
+In 2024, she was loaned to Bhutanese club Royal Thimphu College for the 2024–25 AFC Women's Champions League, scoring once in two preliminary stage appearances against Bam Khatoon.
+Prior to participating in the tournament, she featured in a league match for the club.

-In 2025, she signed with Paro FC, another Bhutanese club, where she scored four goals in her first two appearances.
+In 2025, she signed with Paro, another Bhutanese club, where she scored four goals in her first two appearances.
+In the season, she managed to score 13 goals in 8 matches.

+On 22 December 2025, she joined Rajshahi Stars for the 2025–26 Bangladesh Women's Football League.

+In 2026, she signed a three-month deal with Ayeyawady for the Myanmar Women League.
+She made her debut for the club in a 4–0 victory against Thitsar Arman.
+She made her debut in the 2026–27 AFC Women's Champions League against Jurong.
+After the AWCL campaign ended, her loan spell with Ayeyawady ended, and she returned to her parent club.